Sejalmore10/favice.html/README.md

 # favice.html
-this is powe bi end to end project
+This is powe bi end to end project